kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-5.md

 </div>
 ```

-When we inspect we'll see something similar to this:
+When we inspect we should see this:

 ![carousel image source code](https://i.imgur.com/6qR8RN2.png)